Refined invariants of finite-dimensional Jacobi algebras: Introduction

-Section \ref{DTsec} is a review of the cohomological Donaldson--Thomas theory for quivers with potential, ending with the proof of Theorem \ref{ThmB}.
-In Section \ref{curvesec} we review and complement the known facts about the geometry of flopping curves, with the aim of applying the results of Section \ref{DTsec} to them.
+Section \ref{DTsec} is a review of cohomological Donaldson--Thomas theory for quivers with potential, providing the background for the positivity theorem (Theorem \ref{ThmB}), which we prove in Section \ref{newSec3}.
+In Section \ref{curvesec} we review and complement the known facts about the geometry of flopping curves, with the aim of applying the results of Section \ref{DTsec} and \ref{newSec3} to them.
 In Section \ref{finalsec} we put the two theories together, defining cohomological Gopakumar--Vafa invariants and proving Theorem \ref{ThmA}.
-We finish with some speculations and conjectures regarding cohomological Gopakumar--Vafa invariants and a categorified strong rationality conjecture.
+We finish with some speculations and conjectures regarding cohomological Gopakumar--Vafa invariants, and finally with the categorified version of the strong rationality conjecture.